Luc-Bertin/PythonBlog/_posts/2020-09-10-discover-pandas.md

-* Set a new key pair
+* Set a new <strike>key</strike> index:value pair

 ```python
 serie['joseph'] = 5
 ```

-* Change a value for a key
+* Change a value for a given <strike>key</strike> index.

 ```python
 serie['rené'] = 4
 ```

+Notice the broadcoasting of the integer here in case of multiple same index for the given value.

 ```python
 serie